cprog7/research/README.md

-# myportfolio
-This is my portfolio website! cprog7.github.io
+This is my portfolio website: cprog7.github.io/research